Northwestern Syria offensive (2019–2020): Operation Spring Shield

-On 27 February, in a major escalation, at around 5:00 p.m. local, pro-government airstrikes targeted a Turkish mechanized infantry battalion, composed of about 400 soldiers, near a post in Balyun in the Zawiya mountains, leaving at least 34 soldiers killed and others wounded, some seriously.
-Other Turkish and rebel sources indicated 55 to 70 Turkish soldiers killed, with some local reports as high as 100.
+On 27 February, in a major escalation, at around 5:00 p.m. local, pro-government airstrikes targeted a Turkish mechanized infantry battalion, composed of about 400 soldiers, near a post in Balyun in the Zawiya mountains, leaving 33 soldiers killed and others wounded, some seriously.
 Several military vehicles were also reported destroyed.
 While sources in Idlib and unverified footage of the strike suggested it had been conducted by the Russian air force, Russia denied responsibility and Turkey's leadership nevertheless held Syrian government forces responsible.
 Meanwhile, Reuters cited witnesses as saying the government resumed airstrikes on residential areas of Idlib city the same evening.

 On 28 February, Turkey said it retaliated for the Balyun strikes by striking 200 Syrian government targets and "neutralizing" 309 soldiers in a dedicated operation throughout Greater Idlib.
 Turkish drone and artillery strikes on Syrian army positions in the east and south of the governorate were reported to have targeted helicopters, tanks, armoured vehicles, howitzers, ammunition trucks and ammunition depots.
 In contrast to Turkish numbers, the SOHR reported that 34 Syrian soldiers and 14 Hezbollah fighters (10 Lebanese nationals and four of other nationalities, including at least one Iranian) and an officer of the IRGC were killed by the Turkish counterattack.
 Hezbollah later confirmed eight of the deaths, including an Iranian cleric identified as Sayyed Ali Zengani, while pro-government media also reported Hezbollah deaths.
-Iranian media also reported the deaths of 21 members of Liwa Fatemiyoun and Liwa Zainebiyoun brigades—Afghan and Pakistani Shiite forces supported by Iran—in the Turkish operation.
+Iranian media also reported the deaths of 21 members of Afghan Liwa Fatemiyoun and Pakistani Liwa Zainabiyoun brigades—Shia forces supported by Iran—in the Turkish operation.
 Turkish forces also bombed defense and scientific research laboratories in the as-Safira area of the eastern Aleppo countryside with SAMs and claimed to have targeted the Kuweires and Abu al-Duhur military airbases in Aleppo Governorate.
 Russian media reported Turkish ground troops using MANPADS while attempting to shoot down Russian and Syrian warplanes.
 Overnight retaliatory Syrian government attacks killed a Turkish soldier and injured six more.